Using Labels

 Identifying Labels

 Click the triangle to the left of a label to expand a list of additional labels associated with the word.
+Click a label to see options for searching it in the right-hand portion of the pane.

 A complete list and description of labels used in Verbum can be found in the program Help section

 Note: Labels are specific to resources.
 They are most extensive in Bibles and limited in other resources.
-For example, God has many associated labels in the NIV, yet in a systematic theology, God may not have any associated labels.
+For example, God has many associated labels in the NRSV-CE, yet in a systematic theology, God may not have any associated labels.

 Using Labels in Searches